casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 #### getTransactionInfo

-This endpoint was added in `v3`.
+This endpoint is new to the Casper JS SDK in version 3.0.0.
 It is used to retrieve the new data format which is a union type of either a `Deploy` or `Transaction`.
 Example usage would be:

 - for fetching a `Deploy` variant: